nationalarchives/front-end-development-guide/2016/commercial-opportunities.md

 #### Reviewer comments

-The W3C validator picked up a number of issues, some of which relate to known issues that are site-wide (and have been identified to be fixed as part of the open source work), others related to the use of placehold.it (and are therefore not a problem for the production code).
+The W3C validator picked up a number of issues, related to the use of role= (and are therefore not a problem for the production code).

 Things that need to be addressed are:

 * The title tag should use a pipe character rather than a dash
 * There are images which are missing an alt attribute.
-* There is quite a lot of CSS in the HTML which needs to be removed (I'm aware this is a known thing to fix)
-* There are some page-specific ```<section>``` elements which lack headings.

-There are also a few places where the grid is used incorrectly ('.breather' being used as a wrapper for '.container' specifically)

 #### Developer(s) actions in response